 Canfor measures its accrued benefit obligations and the fair value of plan assets for accounting purposes as at September 30 of each year.
-In 2009, Canfor had six registered defined benefit plans, for which actuarial valuations are performed every three years.
-The most recent actuarial valuation for funding purposes of Canfor's single largest pension plan was as of December 31, 2006.
-The required plan valuation as of December 31, 2009 is currently being prepared.
+In 2010, Canfor had six registered defined benefit plans for which actuarial valuations are performed every three years.
+The most recent actuarial valuation for funding purposes of Canfor's largest pension plan was as of December 31, 2009.
+The next valuation is currently scheduled for December 31, 2012.